vukbgit/pixie/README.md

+**This is a fork of the original [usmanhalalit/pixie](https://github.com/usmanhalalit/pixie), I just added PHP 8.2 support by makiing small adjustment.
+Full credit goes to the original developers**

 **This project is Not Actively Maintained but most of the features are fully working and there are no major security issues, I'm just not giving it much time.**